Reading Damaged Barcodes

 How Dynamsoft Barcode Reader Scans Difficult-to-Read Barcodes?

 Dynamsoft Barcode Reader can also read the following types of difficult-to-read barcodes:

 Use our online demo to have a try on your own: https://demo.dynamsoft.com/barcode-reader/.

-Do you have a barcode that you aren’t able to decode?
-Send it to firstname.lastname@example.org and we will recommend possible parameters you can use to solve the decoding issues.
+If you have a barcode that you aren’t able to decode, send it to firstname.lastname@example.org and we will recommend possible parameters you can use to solve the decoding issues.

 Learn more about Dynamsoft Barcode Reader SDK and start a free 30-day trial.

 For questions about Dynamsoft’s SDKs, please contact our support team.